JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 https://xahauexplorer.com/explorer/1047BB03C3D743020A30FA91FA6334E7F49590A5BA92A0DB5766CC09E03C3D57

 But when the user sends 1'1 XAH  which covers all the pending debt (so $10 value for a debt of $10 value):
-(this has to be improved, it should give all XAH in the vault directly but sends a small amount of XAI USD (0'5) which if it's send back to the hook then it gives you the correct XAH amount (1'6 XAH in this case, around 16 XAI USD): https://xahauexplorer.com/explorer/539266A45BBC3087A8EE20A363332F5A71D85D5FAC26259FC0FC51D93782CC13 https://xahauexplorer.com/explorer/AD9D9570D2B8780F398D093EAF12DD5ED70DCAD2C2970AC618DBDF8B116CBF3E https://xahauexplorer.com/explorer/BE2CC99415DAEAA54C82326543BEA8296350FEF2DDFBC67E29804147B5FB3C14
+(this has to be improved, it should give all XAH in the vault directly but sends a small amount of XAI USD (0'5) which if it's send back to the hook then it gives you the correct XAH amount, 1'6 XAH in this case, around 16 XAI USD)

+https://xahauexplorer.com/explorer/539266A45BBC3087A8EE20A363332F5A71D85D5FAC26259FC0FC51D93782CC13
+https://xahauexplorer.com/explorer/AD9D9570D2B8780F398D093EAF12DD5ED70DCAD2C2970AC618DBDF8B116CBF3E
+https://xahauexplorer.com/explorer/BE2CC99415DAEAA54C82326543BEA8296350FEF2DDFBC67E29804147B5FB3C14